mdownes/rollup-plugin-concat/readme.md

 ### rollup-plugin-concat
-A Rollup plugin which concatenates files together for further use by the rollu bundling process.
+A Rollup plugin which concatenates files together for further use by the rollup bundling process.

-### Requirements

-This plugin requires an LTS Node version (v14.0.0+) and Rollup v1.20.0+.

 ### Install